huriettic/marathonstyle3dportalrendererinunity/README.md

-##### Credits
+#### Credits

-This project uses code from VisPortals by Bunny83.
+This project uses code derived from VisPortals by Bunny83.

 VisPortals by Bunny83

 * License: MIT
 * Copyright: © 2016 Bunny83